siobhain/ctb/README.md

 This is a simple tool that can be used by groups in the CVC sector to aid in management and administration of tasks assigned to members of the group.

 ### Agile Metodology
-Using github to plan sprints is challenging, some workarounds were needed such as creating US (user story) & EPIC templaites from Github Issues.
-There is no builtin notion of story points so I created custom labels ex 2Points, 4Points, 8Points.
-I used Project Milestones to determine sprint.
+Using github to plan sprints is challenging, some workarounds were needed such as creating US (user story) & EPIC templates from Github Issues.
+I started by using Project Milestones to determine sprint but found it somewhat lacking especially as I could not find a way to display milestone on soem kanban boards.
+Sometime into the PP4 I created an iteration field to determine sprint.
+I used 4 sprints of one week duration each.

 As this was a one person project team velocity did not come into play.
-I tried as best where possible to automatically close/resolve US & EIPS's via commit message keywords.
-A learning process I found it necessary to use a keyword (either Fix, Close, Resolve) for each issue number in situation where multiple issues were covered in the same commit & comma seperate each as well.
-Try resolve.
+I tried as best where possible to automatically close/resolve US & EPIC's via commit message keywords.
+However when a commit message solved more than one issue/ user story I found that not all issues were automatically set to closed and moved to Done column and some had to be manually changed.
+Its a learning process & no doubt given time and experience with github I would come to an acceptable way of using for planning and tracking work.

-There are no builtin  story points so I created custom labels ex 2Points, 4Points, 8Points.
+There are no built in  story points so I created custom labels ex 2Points, 4Points, 8Points.
 I used Project Milestones to determine sprint.
 As this was a one person project team velocity did not come into play.

 ## User Experience Design (UXD)
 ### Stategy